cuiyongbo/hello-world/my_wiki/programmer_note/redis/redis_cluster_note.rst

     space using 65k slots.

-    At the same time it is unlikely that Redis Cluster would scale to more than 1000 mater nodes because of other design tradeoffs.
-So 16k was in the right range to ensure enough slots per master with a max of 1000 maters, but a small enough number to propagate the slot configuration as a raw bitmap easily.
+    At the same time it is unlikely that Redis Cluster would scale to more than 1000 master nodes because of other design tradeoffs.
+So 16k was in the right range to ensure enough slots per master with a max of 1000 masters, but a small enough number to propagate the slot configuration as a raw bitmap easily.

 .. rubric:: Footnotes